phpspec/phpspec/docs/en/InstallingPHPSpec.rst

 Installing PHPSpec Manually
 ---------------------------

-To install PHPSpec manually, you can use the non-Pearified tarball called "PHPSpec-<version>.tar.gz" available for download from `http://pear.phpspec.net/get/nonpear
-<http://pear.phpspec.net/get/nonpear>`_.
-Extract to your preferred
-location, and add the "src" directory to your php.ini include_path.
+To install PHPSpec manually, you can use the non pearified tarball called "PHPSpec-<version>.tar.gz" available for download from `http://pear.phpspec.net/get/nonpear <http://pear.phpspec.net/get/nonpear>`_.
+Extract to your preferred location, and add the "src" directory to your php.ini include_path.
 You will also need to copy the phpspec script for your system (*.bat refers to a Windows friendly version) from the "scripts" directory to a location on